 Intangible assets, which consist of patents and trademarks, are stated at cost.
 Patents are amortized on the straight-line method over a period of 17 years.
-Patents are reviewed annually for impairment or when events or changes in business indicate that the carrying amount may not be recoverable.
-Trademarks are indefinite lived intangible assets and are reviewed for impairment annually or more frequently if impairment conditions occur.
+Patents are reviewed for impairment when events or changes in business indicate that the carrying amount may not be recoverable.
+Trademarks are reviewed for impairment annually or more frequently if impairment conditions occur.